 Given the choice of following a path where a reward may be waiting at the end, or one where the path itself is the goal and rewards both me and others, I clearly choose the second option.
 To plant flowers along the way already.

-For these reasons and even more, it would have been important for me to leave direct political endeavors to other organizations (or to the private efforts of my team mates), but to clearly focus the work of FCA on self-help and education in accordance with the saying “A cobbler should stick to his last” and further expand our activities in this area.
+For these reasons and even more, it would have been important for me to leave direct political endeavors to other organizations (or to the private efforts of my team mates), but to clearly focus the work of FCA on self-help, raising awareness and education in accordance with the saying “A cobbler should stick to his last” and further expand our activities in this area.

 I hope this makes my position and my decisions of the past 2-3 years a little clearer.